Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Summary and conclusions

-In this work, we investigated the radiative emission from choked jets embedded in CCSNe with extended hydrogen envelopes (Type II SNe), namely RSGs and BSGs.
-These sources are particularly interesting as their connection with GRBs indicates that these SN types can potentially host jets that are choked within the stellar envelopes.
-In the last decade, a few indications of the presence of jets in SNe have arisen.
-From the neutrino point of view, choked jets are extremely interesting as they are considered to be possible contributors to the astrophysical diffuse flux detected by IceCube.
+We investigated the radiative emission from core-collapse SNe with extended H envelopes (SNe II), specifically, RSGs and BSGs.
+These sources are particularly interesting because their lack of GRB counterparts indicates that these SN types can potentially harbour jets that are choked within the stellar envelopes.
+In the past decade, a few indications of jets in SNe have been reported.
+From the point of view of neutrinos, choked jets are fascinating because they might contribute to the astrophysical diffuse flux detected by IceCube.